cypress-io/cypress/docs/source/guides/integrating-cypress/continuous-integration.md

 # Recording Tests in CI

-Cypress can record your tests running and make them available in our [Dashboard](https://on.cypress.io/dashboard).
+Cypress can record your tests running and make them available in our {% url 'Dashboard' https://on.cypress.io/dashboard %}.

 **Recorded tests allow you to:**